ImageMagick v6 Examples --

 [IM Text]

 The above used the "tr" text filter to remove extra quotes and commas from the output.
-It then uses the "awk" program to extract the coefficents, and to the floating point mathematics required.
+It then uses the "awk" program to extract the coefficients, and do the floating point mathematics required to 'forward map' the red marker to match the blue marker.

 Note that I again added 0.5 to the 'pixel coordinates' of the control points to ensure that the center of the pixel is what is used for the calculations.
 See Image Coordinates vs Pixel Coordinates.

-Now that we have how much we need to translate the perspective shape by, we have two ways you add that translation to the distortion.
-Either by modifying the coefficents of the perspective projection appropriatally, or we could just add the translation amounts to each of the destination coordinates of the original.
+Now we know the amount of translation needed by the distorted image, we have two ways you add that translation to the distortion.
+Either by modifying the coefficients of the perspective projection appropriately (not easy).
+Or we could just add the translation amounts to each of the destination coordinates of the original (very easy).

 convert align_blue.png \